Client: Microsoft Corporation

 Partner, SAP Finance Transformation, PwC US

-US TAS Market Leader, Bay Area & Northwest Market, PwC US
+US Tax leader, Bay Area & Northwest Market, PwC US